Charles Cioffi

-Charles M. Cioffi (born October 31, 1935) is a retired American film and television actor best known as Lt.
+Charles Michael Cioffi (October 31, 1935 – May 22, 2026) was an American film and television actor best known as Lt.
 Matt Reardon in Get Christie Love! opposite co-star Teresa Graves.

-Career
+Life and career

-Charles Cioffi, who is of Italian heritage, was born in New York City.
+Charles Cioffi, who was of Italian heritage, was born in New York City on October 31, 1935.
 He attended Michigan State University, where he became a member of the Sigma Chi fraternity.
 His film roles include Lt.
 Vic Androzzi in Shaft (1971), Peter Cable in Klute (1971), and Pop in All the Right Moves (1983).

-Cioffi has appeared on Kojak, Frasier, Wings, The X-Files, Thirtysomething, NYPD Blue, Hawaii Five-O, Cannon, Bonanza, and various other series, including The A-Team (1983) as Gianni Christian, and Days of Our Lives, in which he played Ernesto Toscano.
+He appeared on Kojak, Frasier, Wings, The X-Files, Thirtysomething, NYPD Blue, Hawaii Five-O, Cannon, Bonanza, and various other series, including The A-Team (1983) as Gianni Christian, and Days of Our Lives, in which he played Ernesto Toscano.
 He appeared in several productions both on and off Broadway.
 He made an appearance on Law & Order as mob boss Frank Masucci.
 He voiced Chairman Prescott and Adam Fenix in the Xbox 360 videogame Gears of War 2.

+Cioffi died in Marina del Rey, California, on May 22, 2026, at the age of 90.